How Rent to Own Works: A Guide

 Step #4: Move Into the Home

-You’ll only get to reap the benefits if you work hard to build your financial profile during those few years of the term.
-In order to improve your profile within that span of time you must raise your credit score, consistently generate income, and save up for the down payment.
+You’ll only get to reap the benefits of rent to own if you work hard to build your financial profile during the lease term.
+In order to improve your profile within that span of time, you must raise your credit score, consistently generate income, and save up for the down payment.

 How to Mitigate Risk